Skip to main content

 BA (Hons)

-Criminologists look at the reasons people commit crime and find ways to reduce re-offending, exploring the impact crime has on individuals and society.
+Criminologists look at the complex reasons people commit crime and find ways to reduce re-offending, exploring the impact crime has on individuals and society.

 UCAS Code: L311